basemkhirat/dotapp-framework/manual/authorization.md

 Then, you can now check if user permissions using the request object.

+### Methods:

 #### `req.can(<permission>, <param?>, <done?>)`

     Check if the current user can do specific permission.

     @return boolean

 ```javascript
 // controllers/HomeController.js